elitefps/elitefps/README.md

     </a>
   </div>
    <blockquote>
   <p dir="auto">I'm currently working on a free script-hub for the game <a href="https://www.roblox.com/home" rel="nofollow">Roblox</a>.
-This is something I've been working on for a little under 2 years, with a team of friends I know very well and trusted.</p>
+This is something I've been working on for a little over 1 year.</p>
    </blockquote>
 </article>